mdb1/mdb1.github.io/_posts/2024-09-15-toolset-team.markdown

 Finally, the assistant manager, ChatGPT.
 Whenever you need some assistance, it will always be there to ping-pong with you.

+## Substitutes

+Some subs for the team, that were not mentioned so far:

+- [Sourcery](https://github.com/krzysztofzablocki/Sourcery): Code-gen for protocols' mocks.
+- [Bors](https://github.com/bors-ng/bors-ng): Merge bot queue for PRs.
+- [OpenAPI](https://www.openapis.org/): Standard Interfaces for APIs.
+Useful in combination with code-generation tools.
+- [Postman](https://www.postman.com/): Useful for quickly testing APIs.
+- [Tuist](https://tuist.io/): A tool to generate Xcode projects in a consistent way.

 ---

 Let me know what is *your* starting 11!
+What am I missing?

 ---